Johncci/summer-soccer-camp/README.md

 * The image in the about us section on the home page was creating a white margin on the right of the page when screen width reached 487px.
 I identified this issue using chrome developer tools.
 I applied an overflow value of hidden to the relevant media query to prevent this form happening.

-* The lighthouse test on developer tools is displaying a score of 82 for performance.
-I discussed this with my mentor and the possible explanation for this and reached a conclusion which i discuss in the lighthouse section later in the page.
+* The lighthouse test on developer tools is displaying a score of 75 for performance on the mobile text.
+I discussed this with my mentor and the possible explanation is the size of the main image and reached a conclusion which i discuss in the lighthouse section later in the page.

 * The form name element in the input id for parent did not have sufficient indiviual detail as pointed out by my mentor.
 This was causing a problem when submittimg the form as there are two submission fields for parent/guardian and child.

+* I encountered difficulty postioning in the home page with the about us section.
+I was using float properties at this timeI could not get the image div and the text div to display side by side.
+I spoke to my mentor about my positioning problems and he recommended flex positioning.
+I changed to flex and this resolved the issue.